-The advice provided by the High Weald AONB team assists local authorities and other organisations to meet their duty as set out in Section 85 of the Countryside and Rights of Way Act 2000 to have regard to the purpose of conserving and enhancing the natural beauty of AONBs in making decisions that affect it.
+The advice provided by the High Weald National Landscape team assists local authorities and other organisations to meet their duty as set out in Section 85 of the Countryside and Rights of Way Act 2000 to have regard to the purpose of conserving and enhancing the natural beauty of AONBs in making decisions that affect it.

 What does the AONB designation mean and how does it influence planning?